ignite/cli/docs/3 Starport/3 Type Scaffolding.md

 # Type Scaffolding

-You can scaffold types within Starport by entering in the command:
+You can scaffold types within Starport by running a command:
 ```
 starport type [type-name] [field1:type1] [field2:type2] ...
 ```